Treatment of Postpartum Depression

 Trauma as a risk factor

 Bowlby’s main conclusion was that infants and young children should experience a warm, close, and continuous relationship with their mothers.
-Emotional of physical absence of the mother will end in serious and irreversible effects on child’s mental health.
+Emotional and physical absence of the mother will end in serious and irreversible effects on the child’s mental health.

 According to his attachment theory, attachment in infants is primarily a process of proximity seeking to an identified attachment figure.
 Caring and loving parents facilitates healthy, unhindered emotional growth of children.
 Strong ties with the caretaker shape attachment patterns and guide individuals’ positive emotions, thoughts, and expectations in subsequent relationships.